Corridor preservation for Western Sydney Freight Line and Intermodal Terminal access

 In order to facilitate a shift from road to rail for containerised freight movement in Sydney, additional capacity and higher levels of service are required on Sydney’s rail freight network.

-Establishment of a dedicated freight rail line connecting Port Botany to an Intermodal in Western Sydney and then to the Main West Rail Line would also reduce passenger rail congestion on the Main West Rail Line east of St Marys and through Parramatta CBD.
+Establishment of a dedicated freight rail line connecting Port Botany to the Intermodal in Western Sydney and then to the Main West Rail Line would stimulate employment opportunities and reduce passenger rail congestion on the Main West Rail Line east of St Marys and through Parramatta CBD.

 The first stage of the WSFL from Luddenham to Horsley Park, and the site for the proposed Western Sydney intermodal terminal, were gazetted in 2020.
-The remaining section of the WSFL corridor through Wetherill Park industrial area is currently under investigation.
+The remaining section of the WSFL corridor through Wetherill Park industrial area is not yet protected.

-The WSFL is aligned with a number of NSW transport strategies and plans including Future Transport Strategy 2056, NSW Freight and Ports Plan 2018-2023 and the NSW State Infrastructure Strategy 2018–2038.
+The WSFL is aligned with NSW strategies and plans including the Future Transport Strategy, NSW Freight and Ports Plan 2018-2023 and the NSW State Infrastructure Strategy 2018–2038.
 WSFL is specifically referenced in A Plan for Growing Sydney and the Western City District Plan.

 Proponent to complete business case development (Stage 3 of Infrastructure Australia’s Assessment Framework).